 Though sparse, Bajra, made from millet grain and hence also known as millet flour, is an excellent source of iron, proteins and folic acid.
 This flour is a fantastic protein source, especially for vegetarians and it is gluten-free.
 It is rich magnesium content is imperative for bone formation.
 Magnesium and calcium regulate blood pressure levels and provide an overall improvement in one's health.
 Folic acid, the synthetic version of vitamin B9, is a powerful tool for women struggling with anemia and it is also a great aid during pregnancy.
 Give Bajra Chakli and Bajra Khakhra a shot and you will not be disappointed!

 Sooji, also known as rava or semolina contains higher bran content than Maida and it is used in the preparation of South-Indian dishes such as Kesari, Halwa, Kichadi, Instant Idli and Dosa.
 Sooji, also known as Rava, is a potent energy booster.
 Anyone who has ever had Sooji Upma will firmly attest to this statement.
 The abundance of selenium in Sooji is a great antioxidant that can reduce oxidative stress and slow down premature aging.
 In addition, it lowers the risk of heart disease by inflammation reduction.
 Try out some Sooji dishes such as Sooji halwa, Upma and Kesari and you will have a fine time eating them.
 My favorite, the Sooji Vada, is a crispy savory doughnut-shaped ring that is both delicious as well as filling.

 Who are we?
 Singal's Indian Grocery is an online Indian grocery store that allows you to receive your favorite Indian products at home!
-We offer delivery everywhere in Quebec and Ontario.
+We offer delivery everywhere in Canada.
 We have more than 600 products that we will gladly deliver to your door!

 Like our Facebook Page to learn more about our products and discover new recipes!